 Assume one person wants to sue another for assault and battery.
 Assume also that the statute of limitations for assault and battery is two years.
-In a typical case, the plaintiff would have two years from the date of the underlying incident (the day he or she was hit by the defendant to file suit.
+The plaintiff would have two years from the date of the underlying incident (the day he or she was hit by the defendant) to file a personal injury lawsuit.

 Statutes of limitations can vary from state to state, and from state court to federal court.
 They also differ depending on the kind of case you want to file, or the subject matter of the lawsuit.

 Statutes of Limitations in Oregon

-Below you’ll find statutes of limitations for several claims in Oregon.
-You can see the statutes to learn more and to look for changes to them.
-(Be aware that court rulings determine the way statutes are interpreted; they can even make statutes or parts of them unenforceable.)
+Below you’ll find details on the statute of limitations for a variety of civil claims in Oregon, including citations to the specific statute so you can learn more.
+(Be aware that statutes change, and that court rulings determine the way statutes are interpreted; court rulings can even make statutes or parts of them unenforceable.)

 Also, even if one of the causes of action below seems to apply, you might have grounds for a different or an additional claim with its own statute of limitations.
 Not only that, but a more specific statute of limitations than what’s below could control your case—perhaps a statute of limitations for mortgage foreclosure rather than one for contracts.

-Make sure to consult a lawyer for a better understanding of all time limits that apply to your situation and any possibilities for overcoming them.
+Make sure to consult a lawyer for a better understanding of all time limits that apply to your situation and any possibilities for extending the applicable deadline.
 Rules might differ when the action is against the government.
-Or you might have to file a particular kind of claim before being able to sue, in certain kinds of cases.
+Or you might have to take a specific procedural step before being able to sue, in certain kinds of cases.
 In short, the law in this area is complicated.